 We have had a cycle to work scheme so people can buy a new bike with a salary sacrifice scheme.
-We have had a really tough year and have had to make some redundancies but we do have a few cyclists and I noticed a lot more people cycling during lockdown.
+We have had a tough year and have had to make some redundancies but we do have a few cyclists and I noticed a lot more people cycling during lockdown.
 I would love to see that continue, so we can say that something good has come out of this awful Coronavirus situation.

 What does the future hold for your cycling ambitions?

 I’d love to do more to help people get access to cheaper bikes.
 It’s such a good way to travel and it’s a shame that cost is sometimes prohibitive to people wanting to buy a bike.
-I’m looking at ways that we can use our skills within the business to make bikes available to people on lower incomes, but it’s just a pipe dream at the moment… but who knows what the future holds!
+I’m looking at ways we can use our skills in the business to make bikes available to people on lower incomes, but it’s just a pipe dream at the moment… but who knows what the future holds!